MrPekar98/keyword-kg-linker/README.md

 For example, the RDFS label corresponds to `rdfs__label` in Neosemantics in Neo4J.
 Second, the configuration file contains weights of different entity components.
 `LABEL` is the weight of the entity label, `DESCRIPTION` is the weight of the entity string representations, and `SUB-DESCRIPTION` is the weight of entity descriptions of neighboring entities.
+You can optionally specify a domain from which the entities must be.
+For example, you can specify "wikidata" to ensure only Wikidata entities are indexes.
+You can leave this field empty to disable filtering.
 Last, it must specify number of candidate entities to disambiguate.

 When the script is called the first time, it will build a Docker image before it will run the container to index the entity linker.